MELVV is a Brooklyn-based electronic music producer.

 Following the release of singles "Not Me" and "Lifeline" under indie label Majestic Casual, MELVV caught the attention of Atlantic Records, with whom he signed in 2017.
 Several songs were released under Atlantic, including "Heatwave" with More Giraffes and "Nectarines" with Royal & The Serpent.
 A few tours accompanied the tracks, with MELVV opening for Petit Biscuit as well as headlining his own North American tour "Stress Relief."
 He also performed at several festivals; among these were Lollapalooza, Electric Forest, Bonnaroo, Firefly, and Coachella a second time.

 When touring halted due to the COVID-19 pandemic, Melvin turned to artist production work.
-His landed first executive production role on Jordana’s second album “Something to Say to You,” recorded predominately at Studio G in Brooklyn.
+He landed his first executive production role on Jordana’s second album “Something to Say to You,” recorded predominately at Studio G in Brooklyn.

-In 2021, MELVV became an independent artist again.
-Upon the return of live shows during the COVID pandemic, he made occasional DJ appearances with Jai Wolf and Pluko.
-Soon after, MELVV joined forces with independent distributor Stem, releasing his debut EP, “Shift in Momentum.”
+In 2021, MELVV became independent again.
+Upon the return of live shows during the COVID-19 pandemic, he made occasional DJ appearances with follow SoundCloud-era artists Jai Wolf and Pluko.
+Soon after, he joined forces with independent distributor Stem, releasing his debut EP, “Shift in Momentum.”

 With the following year came another EP, “Polychrome,” defined by distorted saw waves, crunchy machine drums, and vivid melodies.
 The first single, “Crossing Fingers,” featured vocals from Cayenne, lead singer of the Singapore-based band Sobs.
-The rest of the project remained instrumental, aside from vocoded vocals from MELVV himself on the final track, “I’ll Be There for You.”
+The rest of the project remained instrumental, aside from his own vocoded vocals on the final track, “I’ll Be There for You.”